hpzk/Identifying-Mislabeled-Medical-Records-with-ML/README.md

 # Identifying Mislabeled Medical Records with Machine Learning

-#### In late 2018, FDA hosted a competition for using machine learning models to recognize mislabeled genomics data.
+#### FDA hosted a competition in 2018 for using machine learning models to recognize mislabeled genomics data.
 [An article in Nature magazine](https://github.com/hpzk/Identifying-Mislabeled-Medical-Records-with-ML/blob/main/docs/mislabeling_correction_challenge.pdf) laid out the criteria and, although we didn't have domain knowledge, we participated for our final project.

 #### [Our results](https://github.com/hpzk/Identifying-Mislabeled-Medical-Records-with-ML/blob/main/Report.pdf) were not innovative due to insufficient expertise, but it was a great way to apply our knowledge to big data (genomics RNA sequence data are perhaps the largest datasets) on AWS cloud.